modraska/confd/CONTRIBUTING.md

 Kelsey Hightower - the creator of Confd - serves as the project's BDFL.
 Kelsey serves as the final arbiter of any disputes and has the final say on project direction.

+Marek Odraska - the owner and lead of this fork of Confd (currently doing it as a side project)

 ## Core Maintainers

 Core maintainers are exceptionally knowledgeable about Confd.
 Core maintainers are responsible for